HackYourFutureBelgium/html-and-css/planning/design.md

 ## Project's design overview

-> Loruki is a cloud platform with a simple, user-friendly design, making it easy
-> to navigate and manage applications effortlessly.
+> This is my Portfolio for the You that  want to know about me as a frontend developer

 ---